On the phase transition curve in a directed exponential random graph model: Introduction

-is analytic except along a certain curve with an endpoint, which we will call the phase transition curve and critical point, respectively; see Figure 1(ii).
-Moreover, on the curve but away from the critical point, the first order partial derivatives of $\psi$ have a jump discontinuity; at the critical point, the first order partial derivatives of $\psi$ are continuous but the second order derivatives diverge.
-Precisely the same behavior occurs on the liquid-vapor transition curve in the model~\eqref{grandcanon}.
+We show that $\psi(\beta_1,\beta_2)$ is analytic except along a certain curve, which we call the {\em phase transition curve}.
+The curve has an endpoint, which we call the {\em critical point}.
+We prove that on the phase transition curve but away from the critical point, the first order partial derivatives of $\psi(\beta_1,\beta_2)$ have a jump discontinuity.
+Moreover, at the critical point, the first order partial derivatives of $\psi(\beta_1,\beta_2)$ are continuous but the second order derivatives diverge.
+Precisely the same behavior is believed to occur on the liquid-vapor transition curve in the grand canonical ensemble.
+See Figure~1.

 To understand these singularities better, consider the following.
-First, just as in the grand canonical ensemble~\eqref{grandcanon},
+Just as in~\eqref{switch},